 manual, shipped with every camera).
 The system driver

-When the C1 camera is connected through the Camera
+When the C1 camera is connected through the Moravian

-(see the Ethernet Adapter User's Guide for firmware
+(see the Moravian Camera Ethernet Adapter User's Guide

 Linux driver packages and libraries must be upgraded to

 latest versions, too.
 See the Download section of this site for

 The SIPS (Scientific Image Processing System) software

 package version 3.16 or later is necessary to control C1

 Support for CMOS based Cx cameras was gradually added